saltkid/tbg/docs/config.yaml.md

 ```
 #------------------------------------------
 # this is a tbg config.
 Whenver tbg is ran, it will load this config file
-# if it's the config in tbg's profile and use the fields below to control
+# and use the fields below to control the behavior of tbg when changing
-# the behavior of tbg when changing background images of Windows Terminal
+# background images of Windows Terminal
-#
-# to use your own config file, use the 'config' command:
-#   tbg config path/to/config.yaml
 #------------------------------------------

 image_col_paths: []